-(theory and philosophy you can skip)
+(theory and philosophy by Pass that you can ignore)

 Supersymmetry is the name given to a new type of amplifying circuit, which operates quite differently than the designs presently appearing in literature and the marketplace.
-I have been designing new amplifiers all my adult life, and patented eight of them, but I regard this particular idea as the most interesting and profound.
-The name "supersymmetry" describes the circuit but is also the name of a theory from the field of particle physics that considers the ultimate nature of matter and forces.
+I have been designing new amplifiers all my adult life, and patented several of them, but I regard this particular idea as the most interesting and profound.
+The name "supersymmetry" describes the circuit but is also the name of a theory from the field of particle physics that considers the ultimate nature of matter and forces in terms of symmetries.